-Tax-Free Childcare is a new Government scheme to help the cost of childcare.
-Parents will be able to open an online childcare account which you can pay into to cover the cost of childcare with a registered provider and the government will add to the account.
+Tax-Free Childcare is a Government scheme to help with the cost of childcare.
+Parents can open an online childcare account which you can pay into to cover the cost of childcare with a registered provider and the government will add to the account.

-- Parents will have an online account – just like a bank account – which they can use to pay childcare professionals.
+- You create an online account – just like a bank account – which you use to pay for registered childcare.

 - For every 80p you or someone else pays in the governement will top up an extra 20p (this is equivalent of the tax most people pay -20%)

-- Parents could get a Government contribution of up to £2,000 per child, per year, or £4,000 for disabled children, to go towards their childcare costs.
+- You could get a Government contribution of up to £2,000 per child, per year, or £4,000 for disabled children, to go towards your childcare costs.

-- Parents and others (grandparents, other family members etc) can pay money into the childcare account as and when they like giving you the flexibility to pay more in some months and less at other times.
+- You and others (grandparents, other family members etc) can pay money into the childcare account as and when you like, giving you the flexibility to pay more in some months and less at other times.